Five-year Combined BA/MA Program

-Students seeking early admission into the M.A. program should contact the Director for Graduate Studies in the second semester of the junior year.
+Students seeking early admission into the M.A. program should contact the Director for Graduate Studies before applying, preferably in the second semester of the junior year.
 Applications for early admission to the M.A. program are subject to the same standards for admission as regular-year applications to the free-standing M.A. program.
 Applicants should submit the usual set of materials including statement of propose, resume, GRE scores, academic transcripts from all undergraduate programs attended, and three letters of recommendation.
-Applications should be submitted no later than May 30 of the student’s junior year, for admission in the following fall semester.
-Decisions will be announced no more than three months after the deadline for applying.
+Applicants interested in the BA/MA option should apply no later than the semester before the one in which they intend to begin taking courses that will count toward the MA.
+Students in the final semester of their senior year are not eligible to apply via the BA/MA option; instead, those students should apply for regular MA admission.

 Successful applicants for early admission will have: